markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 We identified two problems before: first, the columns don't have useful names, so it is hard to remember -- as I demonstrated above -- what these stand for.
 Second, there is the problem of the expression in column `E` that is repeated five times.
-I the [previous chapter](../chapter04_functions/index.md) we solved the latter issue through function cells and functions.
+In the [previous chapter](../chapter04_functions/index.md) we solved the latter issue through function cells and functions.
 In this chapter, we will solve the first issue.